KarimChukfeh/tic-tac-react/public/Docs.md

 - prize results,
 - profile-related permanent record data.

-This is why the clone is the permanent tournament record, while the implementation is only executable code.
+This is why the instance is the permanent tournament record, while the implementation is only executable code.

 ### 6.2 Why Modules Use `delegatecall`